Alan Rook: As a poet

 He rejected Modernism in verse, although like many others he had been influenced by T.S.
 Eliot in the 1930s.
 His traditional approach in poetry, and his stern themes of 'life and death in struggle', must have contributed to the neglect and near-forgetting of his work amid the changed intellectual tastes of the 1970s and 80s.
-By the time he died in 1990 he and his work appear to have been utterly forgotten.
+By the time he died in 1990 he and his works appear to have been utterly forgotten.

 As a journalist and critic

 His book Not as a refuge (1948) is on the writing of poetry.
 He was also known as an occasional critic and reviewer.
 In 1944 he took up the editorship of the Christian literary and critical magazine Kingdom Come: The Magazine of War-Time Oxford, aided by fellow editors Henry Treece and Stefan Schimanski.
 They later published the book Leaves in the storm: a book of diaries (1947), with excerpts from the Second World War diaries of twenty-five poets.

 He was a wartime broadcaster around 1944, presenting scripted overseas radio broadcasts on poetry and its history for the BBC, under its Indian Service producer George Orwell.
 One letter from George Orwell, arranging these talks with Rook, indicates that Rook knew Herbert Read.

 Later Rook wrote many articles of first-hand travel journalism on wine and wine landscapes, such as "Around Portugal" for Wine and Food, using his abilities as a poet to bring such places to life on the page.